Lucia (butterfly)

-Lucia is a butterfly genus in the family Lycaenidae.
-It is monotypic, containing only the species Lucia limbaria, the small copper, of Australia.
+Lucia is a monotypic butterfly genus in the family Lycaenidae.
+The single species is Lucia limbaria, the small copper butterfly of Australia, commonly known as the chequered copper butterfly or as the grassland copper butterfly.

-Lucia limbaria is commonly known as the Chequered Copper, Grassland Copper or Small Copper.
-The tiny, endemic though rarely seen butterfly, has been found in sporadic locations, in south eastern South Australia, south western Victoria and as far north as central Queensland.
-Lucia limbaria is very dependent on Iridomyrmex rufoniger.
+Lucia limbaria is an endemic but rarely seen butterfly, found in sporadic locations in south-eastern South Australia, south-western Victoria and as far north as central Queensland.